-The law in England and Wales provides that children at all maintained schools "shall on each school day take part in an act of collective worship".
+The law in England and Wales requires that children at all maintained schools "shall on each school day take part in an act of collective worship".
 In community schools, the worship must be wholly or mainly of a Christian character.
 In Academies and free schools the arrangements will depend on the funding agreement, which will usually have a compulsory worship element built in.

 Britain is the only Western democracy to require worship in non-religious publicly funded schools.